Green Lantern: The Animated Series

-Green Lantern: The Animated Series is an American computer-animated superhero television series based on the DC Comics superhero Green Lantern.
+Green Lantern: The Animated Series is an American animated superhero television series based on the DC Comics superhero Green Lantern.
 The series aired on Cartoon Network, as part of their "DC Nation" television block.
+The series follows the adventures of Hal Jordan, the Green Lantern of Sector 2814, and his fellow warrior ally, Kilowog against the series' main antagonists, the Red Lanterns, led by the villain Atrocitus, and the Manhunters.

 A one-hour sneak peek aired on November 11, 2011, it ran from March 17, 2012, until March 16, 2013.
-A special screening of the first episode was shown at New York Comic Con 2011 on October 15, 2011.
+A special screening of the first episode was shown at New York Comic Con 2011 on October 15.
 This was the first Green Lantern television series and the first CGI DC/WB series.
 The series was cancelled after one season due to poor toy sales after the negative reception and poor box office performance of the live-action film.

 Plot

 The series focuses on the adventures of Hal Jordan, the Green Lantern of Sector 2814, and his partner Kilowog.
 Jordan steals a space ship controlled by Aya (an AI) and travels to "Frontier Space" together with Kilowog.
-This is the very edge of the Guardians of the Universe' territory, where Green Lanterns are being killed by the Red Lanterns.
+This is the edge of the Guardians of the Universe' territory, where Green Lanterns are being killed by Red Lanterns.
 Atrocitus, their leader, wants revenge for the destruction of his world by the Manhunters, created by the Guardians, but who were also shut down by the Guardians.
-During their adventure, they meet a Red Lantern called Razer.
+During their adventure, the groups meets Red Lantern Razer.
 They take him as a prisoner, but eventually adopt him as a teammate after he helps them defeat Atrocitus.
-Razer also falls in love with Aya, but after Atrocitus is defeated and Razer rejects her, and decides to eliminate all life in the universe.
+Razer also falls in love with Aya, but after Atrocitus is defeated and Razer rejects her, Aya decides to eliminate all life in the universe.

 At the end of season one, Jordan discovers that Aya is born out of a living being and that she is alive.
 He tries to convince her to end her universal genocide, but fails.
 Razer gets severely injured when he tries to kill Aya, as she defends herself by firing a laser beam.
-Hal convinces Aya that what she is doing is wrong and she saves the universe and heals Razer.
-However, in Aya's anger, she recreated the Manhunter army and downloaded a copy of herself into every single Manhunter.
-The only solution to shut them down is, in effect, a massive computer virus, that will also destroy Aya.
-Aya launches the virus and the Manhunters are shut down.
-However, she also destroys herself and she passes after saying goodbye to Razer.
+Hal convinces Aya that what she is doing is wrong and she saves the universe and heals Razer, but in Aya's anger, she recreated the Manhunter army and downloaded a copy of herself into every single Manhunter.
+Aya launches a computer virus that destroys the Manhunters and herself.

-Back on Oa, Razer cannot and will not believe that Aya is dead because she was not a complete robot after all, but alive; and a living being cannot be destroyed by a computer virus.
+Razer refuses to believe that Aya is dead because she was not a complete robot after all, but alive; and a living being cannot be destroyed by a computer virus.
 He starts a galaxy-spanning search, in the hope to find her somewhere in the universe.

-The Green Lantern Corps celebrates their victory.
-Meanwhile, a Blue Lantern ring follows Razer during his quest, but if he will receive it is left ambiguous.
+A Blue Lantern ring follows Razer, but if he will receive it is left ambiguous.